favonia/cloudflare-ddns/README.markdown

 ### 🦭 Run the container with Podman

-Start with the same image and environment variables shown in the Docker examples above, then adapt the run command to your Podman workflow.
+Start with the same image and environment variables shown in [Quick Start](#quick-start) or [Step 1: Updating the Compose File](#docker-compose-template), then adapt the run command to your Podman workflow.
 This README does not currently maintain Podman-specific commands, Quadlet files, or Compose conversions.

 ### ☸️ Run on Kubernetes